prowler-cloud/prowler-studio/README.md

 ---

 ### 2. CLI ([docs/cli.md](docs/cli.md))
-A command-line tool for generating Prowler checks using AI, manage the Studio checks knowledge base and update compliance requirements.
+A command-line tool for generating Prowler checks and fixers using AI, manage the Studio checks knowledge base, update compliance requirements.
 Supports multiple LLM providers and embedding models.
 It is the most updated user interface with the core capabilities of Prowler Studio.

 - **Main features:**
-  - Create new checks from natural language prompts.
+  - Create new checks and fixers from natural language prompts.
   - Build/update RAG knowledge base, based on Prowler checks.
   - Update compliance requirements.
 - **Quick start:**